catalingheorghe/cpp-luxoft-c003/notes-module1.md

 When compiler cannot guarantee how the behaviour observed on a given platform does not match the way the could would run on a "perfect" C++ standard virtual machine.

+Lambdas (anon functions) - to avoid namespace pollution, to make code more readable.

 ### Resources